klaus7/jfastnet/README.md

 # Roadmap

 * Implement new reliable sending mode, where all unacknowledged messages get stacked onto the most recent message
+* Individual configs for the processors

+# Changelog

+The API of this library is subject to change.

+## 0.2.0 (upcoming)

+* Stackable messages
-* Split config and state
+* Cleaner separation of config and state

+## 0.1.5

+* auto split bugfix

 # Documentation
 The documentation is still a work-in-progress.